Our Approach to Bladder Cancer Treatment

 Bladder Sparing and Biological Therapy

-At the John Wayne Cancer Institute, we treat both early and later stage bladder cancer.
+At the Saint John’s Cancer Institute, we treat both early and later stage bladder cancer.
 With bladder cancer, we aim to preserve the bladder and spare the bladder from removal if possible.
 Usually the physician performs a bladder biopsy or surgery to remove the tumor from bladder through the urethra.
 After recovery from this minor procedure, the patient returns to the clinic for review of pathology.

 If appropriate, weekly outpatient treatment begins.
 A tube is inserted into the bladder through the urethra to administer the drugs to treat the cancer.
 This may be done once per week for 6 to 12 weeks, to keep the cancer from returning.